vyg/silverstripe-stylist/README.md

 ### Configuration

 In your main theme css set up your code to use css variables like the below example.
-These variables will render to use the variables as set in the `Theme` admin.
+These variables will use the values as set in the `Theme` admin.

+For example in your main css you might want to style your sites buttons using the primary and secondary colours.
+In `themes/base/scss/_buttons.scss` we can have the following code.

 ```css
 .btn {